ZacharyGeurts/AMOURANTHRTX/README.md

 uses stb and tinyobj and is really smart everywhere really. "the city of the future" but sorta crumbly right now.
 Copy and paste your cmake into Grok and see if you can make Jack Wayne RTX.
 Have fun.
 It may have been confusing to anyone unfamiliar with Open Source.
+You owe me 3% of every dollar I can make you. *sigh, already gone.

 Chase seggie with ```./linux.sh gdb``` bt full and feed it to Grok.
 Or trash it and grab a new one tomorrow.